pp10780/VideoPoker/README.md

-Here is a concise yet informative `README.md` draft for your GitHub repository:

----

 # Math in Casinos: Video Poker

 This project implements a **Video Poker** game, following the *Double Bonus 10/7* variant.
 It was developed as part of the *Object-Oriented Programming (OOP)* course (MEEC/LEEC – IST, 2021/22).
 The program simulates both interactive and automated play, using perfect strategy to achieve statistically accurate results.